 - $5,500 is paid to the Academic Mentor for their participation in the project

 - $5,500 is paid to AMSI Intern for administration of the internship and case-management

 Organisations may be eligible for the R&D tax rebate, which significantly reduces the total cost of the project.

-AMSI Intern can also access state funding schemes where available, usually for small to medium enterprises (SMEs).
-Our team can take you through eligibility criteria and application processes.
+Industry partners can also access state government funding schemes where available, usually for small to medium enterprises (SMEs).
+Please check directly with funding bodies for eligibility criteria and application processes.

-AMSI Intern has internship models in partnership with various groups, which sometimes include funding for companies that meet eligibility criteria.
+AMSI Intern has partnership models which sometimes include funding for companies that meet eligibility criteria.
 From 2017-2020 the National Research Internships Program will offer a 50% rebate for eligible internships.
 See the Partnerships tab for more information.

 Frequently Asked Questions

 AMSI makes no claim whatsoever to IP.
 Ownership of Project Intellectual Property created during the project will vest upon its creation in the Industry Partner.

 We support the creation of confidentiality and non‑disclosure agreements between participating parties providing the reasonable rights of interns and their mentors are maintained.
 It is important that these agreements don’t impair the ability of academic mentors or interns to publish their results or for a student to complete his/her thesis.
 In some instances, these agreements can call for delays in the period before which publications should take place.